SatyamStellar/javascript-interview-prep/README.md

 Copyright © 2024 Satyam

-Permission is hereby granted, free of charge, to any person obtaining a copy of this repo to deal in the repo without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software.
+Permission is hereby granted, free of charge, to any person obtaining a copy of this repo to deal in the repo without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the repo.